cdowdy/boltbetterthumbs/README.md

 {{ img( 'image-from-files.jpg', 'betterthumbs' ) }}
 ```

-If you don't give it a named config (the 'presets' after the file name above), The extension will use 4 presets with these widths:
+If you don't give it a named config (the 'betterthumbs' after the file name above), The extension will use 4 presets with these widths:

 * 175 pixels wide
 * 350 pixels wide